-The difficulty that most investigators experience in comprehending what "ignorability" means, and what judgment it summons them to exercise, has tempted them to assume that it is automatically satisfied, or at least is likely to be satisfied if one includes in the analysis as many covariates as possible.
+The difficulty that most investigators experience in comprehending what "ignorability" means, and what judgment it summons them to exercise, has tempted them to assume that it is automatically satisfied, or at least is likely to be satisfied, if one includes in the analysis as many covariates as possible.
 The prevailing attitude is that adding more covariates can cause no harm (Rosenbaum 2002, p.
-76) or the need to reason about the causal relationships among those covariates, the treatment, the outcome and, most importantly, the confounders left unmeasured.
+76) and can absolve one from thinking about the causal relationships among those covariates, the treatment, the outcome and, most importantly, the confounders left unmeasured (Rubin 2009).

 This attitude stands contrary to what students of graphical models have learned, and what this book has attempted to teach.
-The admissibility of S can only be established by appealing to the causal knowledge available to the investigator, and that knowledge, as we know from graph theory and the back-door criterion, makes bias reduction a non-monotonic operation, i.e., eliminating bias (or imbalance) due to one confounder may awaken and unleash bias due to dormant, unmeasured confounders.
-Examples are abound (e.g., Figure 6.3) where adding a variable to the analysis, not only is not needed but would introduce irreparable bias.
+The admissibility of S can be established only by appealing to the causal knowledge available to the investigator, and that knowledge, as we know from graph theory and the back-door criterion, makes bias reduction a non-monotonic operation, i.e., eliminating bias (or imbalance) due to one confounder may awaken and unleash bias due to dormant, unmeasured confounders.
+Examples abound (e.g., Figure 6.3) where adding a variable to the analysis not only is not needed, but would introduce irreparable bias (Pearl 2009, Shrier 2009, Sjölander 2009).

-Another factor inflaming the controversy has been the general belief that the biasreducing potential of propensity score methods can be tested experimentally by running case studies and comparing effect estimates obtained by propensity scores to those obtained by controlled randomized experiments (Shadish and Cook 2009).10 This belief is
+Another factor inflaming the controversy has been the general belief that the biasreducing potential of propensity score methods can be tested experimentally by running case studies and comparing effect estimates obtained by propensity scores to those obtained by controlled randomized experiments (Shadish and Cook 2009).11 This belief is

-$^{^{9}}$ Advocates of the potential outcome tradition are invited to inspect Figure 11.8 (b) (or any model, or story, or toy-example of their choice) and judge whether any subset of C renders X "strongly ignorable."
-This could easily be determined, of course, by the back-door criterion, but, unfortunately, graphs are still feared and misunderstood by some of the chief advocates of the potential-outcome camp (e.g., Rubin 2004).
+10Advocates of the potential outcome tradition are invited to inspect Figure 11.8(b) (or any model, or story, or toy-example of their choice) and judge whether any subset of C renders X 'strongly ignorable."
+This could easily be determined, of course, by the back-door criterion, but, unfortunately, graphs are still feared and misunderstood by some of the chief advocates of the potential-outcome camp (e.g., Rubin 2004, 2008b, 2009).

-10Such beliefs are encouraged by careless statements such as: 'For dramatic evidence that such an analysis can unjustified because the bias-reducing potential of propensity scores depends critically on the specific choice of S or, more accurately, on the cause-effect relationships among variables inside and outside S. Measuring significant bias in one problem instance (say, an educational program in Oklahoma) does not preclude finding zero bias in another (say, crime control in Arkansas), even under identical statistical distributions P(x, s, y).
+11Such beliefs are encouraged by valiant statements such as: 'For dramatic evidence that such an analysis can unjustified because the bias-reducing potential of propensity scores depends critically on the specific choice of S or, more accurately, on the cause-effect relationships among variables inside and outside S. Measuring significant bias in one problem instance (say, an educational program in Oklahoma) does not preclude finding zero bias in another (say, crime control in Arkansas), even under identical statistical distributions P(x, s, y).